Why is this medication prescribed?

 How should this medicine be used?

-Belimumab comes as a powder to be mixed with sterile water and given intravenously (into a vein) over at least an hour by a doctor or nurse.
-It is usually given once every 2 weeks for the first three doses, and then once every 4 weeks.
-Your doctor will decide how often you are to receive belimumab based on your body's response to this medication.
+Belimumab comes as a powder to be mixed with sterile water to be injected intravenously (into a vein) and as a solution (liquid) in an autoinjector or prefilled syringe to inject subcutaneously (under the skin).
+When given intravenously, it is usually given over at least an hour by a doctor or nurse once every 2 weeks for the first three doses, and then once every 4 weeks.
+Your doctor will decide how often you are to receive belimumab intravenously based on your body's response to this medication.
+When given subcutaneously, it is usually given once weekly preferably on the same day each week.

 Belimumab helps control lupus but does not cure it.
 Your doctor will watch you carefully to see how well belimumab works for you.
 It may take some time before you feel the full benefit of belimumab.
 It is important to tell your doctor how you are feeling during your treatment.